Azure/Medical-Claims-Transaction-Processing-at-scale/docs/deployment-standard.md

 | Parameter Name | Description |
 |----------------|-------------|
+| stepDeployOpenAi | Enables or disables the deployment of an OpenAi instance in Azure prior to the Bicep template deployment.
+Valid values are 0 (Disabled) and 1 (Enabled).
+See the `deploy/powershell/Deploy-OpenAi.ps1` script.
+| openAiName | Name of a pre-existing OpenAI instance to use instead of creating a new one.
+Default value is `$null`.
+See the `deploy/powershell/Unified-Deploy.ps1` script.
+| openAiRg | Name of the resource group a pre-existing OpenAI instance to use resides in.
+Default value is `$null`.
+See the `deploy/powershell/Unified-Deploy.ps1` script.
+| deployAks | Enables
+| openAiCompletionsDeployment | Name of the completions deployment to use in a pre-existing OpenAI instance.
+Default value is `$null`.
+See the `deploy/powershell/Unified-Deploy.ps1` script.
 | stepDeployBicep | Enables or disables the provisioning of resources in Azure via Bicep templates (located in `./infrastructure`).
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/powershell/Deploy-Bicep.ps1` script.
 | stepBuildPush | Enables or disables the build and push of Docker images into the Azure Container Registry (ACR).
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/BuildPush.ps1` script.
 | stepDeployCertManager | Enables or disables adding the official cert-manager repository to your local and updates the repo cache.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/infrastructure/DeployCertManager.ps1` script.